 It's all in your head

-in competition.
 With good mental preparation

 , bike trials enters a completely new dimension

 where perfection does exist and can be felt.

 A lot of top bike trials riders (but also most other professional athletes) will tell you that beyond their level